hywelowen/PHYS20872/README.md

 # PHYS20872
-Code for University of Manchester PHYS20762 Computational Physics
+Code for University of Manchester PHYS20872 Theory Computing Project